emojicode/emojicode.github.io/src/guides/input-methods.md

 ## Editor Syntaxes

-Syntax files and bundles are also available so that allow you to write Emojicode in your favorite editor:
+Syntax files and bundles are also available that allow you to write Emojicode in your favorite editor:

 * [Emojicode Sublime Syntax](https://github.com/orez-/Emojicode-Sublime-Syntax) by orez-